XiaoConstantine/mycli/README.md

 `mycli` is a Cobra-based CLI tool designed to bootstrap macOS machines with a focus on observability and efficiency, influenced by the design of the GitHub CLI.

 ## Introduction

+>[!IMPORTANT]
+>It's intentionally this only works for `macos` I m interested extend it to linux in the future

 `mycli` streamlines the setup of development environments on macOS, providing easy command-line access to install and configure essential software tools.
 It's built around three main command groups: